The Business of Breast feeding

 - breast anatomy

-- milk ejection; and
+- milk ejection;

-- infant sucking dynamics.
+- infant sucking dynamics;

 Whilst ultrasound is used extensively in pregnancy, to look at the foetus and to look at the abnormal breast, it had never been used to study the normal, lactating breast.

 Dr Geddes and her team conducted research and together with Medela AG the major funding sponsor, have commercialised three innovative products.
-These products provide practical ways to help women with breastfeeding problems as well as provide support to clinicians to enhance breastfeeding and improve the health of the babies they care for.
+These products provide practical, evidence-based ways to help women with breastfeeding problems as well as provide support to clinicians to enhance breastfeeding and improve the health of the babies they care for.

 Solution